Ultimator14/hsovpn-2fa/README.md

 The script can be configured to directly run openconnect with the correct parameters.
 This is done in the `openconnect` section of `secrets.json`.
-It contains prefix and suffix of the openconnect command as well as the domain to connect to.
+It contains prefix and suffix of the openconnect command as well as the domain to connect to and the openconnect executable name/path.
 The openconnect call with the predefined values is equivalent to

 ```bash
 sudo openconnect \